faucetsdn/NetworkML/networkml/trained_models/README.md

 networkml --first_stage=algorithm --final_stage=algorithm --trained_model=networkml/trained_models/host_footprint.json --label_encoder=networkml/trained_models/host_footprint_le.json --operation train --kfolds 5 ~/tmp/combined-host-ratios-041020.gz
 ~~~~

-Note: Our stored model uses all available features.
+Note: The stored model was trained using all available host-level features.
 For a full description of the statistical features used to build a model in NetworkML, see the README in the featurizers directory.